Tjmahir20/NO2_Pollution_Timeseries_Analysis/README.md

 ### Dataset Description

 The dataset consists of daily global NO2 observations from 2004 to 2024.
 The primary variable of interest is the **ColumnAmountNO2Trop** (mean NO2 concentration in the troposphere).
 The data is provided by the OMI instrument, and more information can be found on the [KNMI project page](https://www.knmiprojects.nl/projects/ozone-monitoring-instrument) or the [NASA Aura website](https://aura.gsfc.nasa.gov/omi.html).
+Due to the larger size of the dataset, it was not included with this repository.
+Interested users can download similar datasets from the above mentioned websites.

 ### Key Tasks